Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Poetry is written with tears, fiction with blood, and history with invisible ink."
+> "Life is the art of drawing sufficient conclusions from insufficient premises."
-> — **Carlos Ruiz Zafon**
+> — **Samuel Butler**

 ---